-All athletic teams theirwill conform to the guidelines and procedures set forth by the College regarding intercollegiate athleticstheir as well as conform to the policies and procedures of the National Junior College Athletic Association (NJCAA).
+All athletic teams and their members will conform to Board Policies, Administrative Procedures, and standards and guidelines the guidelines and procedures set forth by the College regarding intercollegiate athletics.
+In addition, all athletic teams and their members as well aswill conform to the policies and procedures of the National Junior College Athletic Association (NJCAA).